 Registration and Regulation of Events: Policy Implementation

-- An Application for Social Affair Permit must be submitted for approval to the Vice President for Student Life and Leadership Engagement or his/her designee four (4) weeks in advance of the event to allow time to obtain approvals from the West Long Branch Chief of Police and the West Long Branch Clerk and submission to the State of New Jersey if there is a cost associated with the alcohol either based on an admission fee or a cash bar.
-A Monmouth University Alcohol Contract must be submitted for approval to the Vice President for Student Life and Leadership Engagement or his/her designee two (2) weeks prior to the event if alcohol is being served without charging a fee.
+- An Application for Social Affair Permit must be submitted for approval to the Vice President for Student Life or his/her designee four (4) weeks in advance of the event to allow time to obtain approvals from the West Long Branch Chief of Police and the West Long Branch Clerk and submission to the State of New Jersey if there is a cost associated with the alcohol either based on an admission fee or a cash bar.
+A Monmouth University Alcohol Contract must be submitted for approval to the Vice President for Student Life or his/her designee two (2) weeks prior to the event if alcohol is being served without charging a fee.
 If University funds are being used for the purchase of alcohol, an Alcohol Approval Form must first be submitted to the area vice president then to the President for approval and signature two weeks in advance of the event.
 All individuals at an authorized event must be of the legal drinking age (21) to possess, consume, or transport alcoholic beverages.

 - All wine and cheese parties, theatre receptions, pre- and post-game activities, and all other events where the consumption of alcohol has been authorized must comply with all hosting responsibilities outlined in this policy.

 - Events involving alcohol will be permitted within University housing on the north side of campus, within the Quad, or other open areas on the north side of campus only with the approval of the Vice President for Student Life or his/her designee.

 - Unauthorized consumption, possession, selling or serving of alcoholic beverages is prohibited.